gher-uliege/DIVAnd_HFRadar.jl/docs/src/index.md

 # DIVAnd HF Radar

-The package `DIVAnd_HFRadar` allow to interpolate surface current data on a regular grid.
+The package `DIVAnd_HFRadar` allow one to interpolate surface current data on a regular grid.
-The primary use-case is for radial current measurements for high-frequency radars.
-But it can also be applied to any other current data (like ADCPs or drifters).
+The primary use-case is for radial current measurements from high-frequency (HF) radars.
+But it can also be applied to any other current data, such as ADCPs or drifters.

 ## Formulation